 Really freaking good Seafood Green Curry.

 When traveling in Thailand I fell in love with their curries.
-Sweet, spicy, rich.
-So, so satisfying.
-By the time I got back to Canada I was fully addicted to Thai curries and just felt the ones I was getting back home just weren’t cutting it for me.
-So in an effort to cure the withdrawals I was having, I set out on a quest to learn to make my own.
-After lots of practice, and much feedback, I feel like I am at a place where I am ready to share my current version.
+Sweet, spicy, rich; so, so satisfying.
+By the time I got back to Canada I was fully addicted to Thai curries and felt the ones I was getting back home just weren’t cutting it for me.
+So in an effort to cure my withdrawals, I set out on a quest to learn to make my own.
+After lots of practice, and much feedback, I feel like I am at a place where I am ready to share my current version!

 With this recipe, be sure to adjust to your taste.
 If you want it more spicy, amp up the Thai chilli.

 - 5 cloves garlic